cameron581/android-5/README.md

 WeaponX Source
 ===================
-To get started with LiquidSmooth, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).
+To get started with WeaponX, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).

 Create the Directories